 Sorry for sounding like a broken record, but it’s still too far out to say.
 There’s still quite a bit of time before Summer 2021 and future semesters, so you have that in your favor.
 All signs point towards changes (hopefully for the better) before that time.

-Right now, this page is focused on Spring 2021.
-Around February, we’ll switch over to Summer 2021 (and so forth).
+Right now, this page is focused on Summer 2021.
+Around May, we’ll switch over to Fall 2021 (and so forth).
 The closer we get to your semester, the more information we can give you.

 Head here — we put together the number of active cases (per 100,000 people) for each of our ILP countries, as well as numbers for the US so that you can get a feel for what those numbers mean in comparison.
 We’ll keep updating this as frequently as reports come out so that it’s fairly up to date.